-- Diploma of Expert (degree) in Human-Animal Studies/Anthrozoology.
+- Diploma of Expert (degree) in Human-Animal Studies/Anthrozoology, from Bircham University.

-- Diploma in Advanced Applied Ethology, from Ethology Institute Cambridge.
+- Diploma in Applied Canine Ethology, from Ethology Institute Cambridge.

 - Professional Instructor of Instructors Diploma-teaching and research (license 2444); Certified Juez CCE (license 2674); Diploma and professional license of dog trainer (license 3745), behaviorist (license 3746), and dog training certification in defense and surveillance operations (license 3747) (ANACP).